dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 To keep the BSS as balanced as possible, bikes are manually transported across the city at peak times, and in priority areas docking stations are continually replenished with bikes or bikes continuously removed from docking stations. -> which is expensive!

-commuting behaviour - not necessarily a 2-way ride (a so called closed peak-time ‘loop’), can be only in one directon (combined with walking or other commuting transportation)
+commuting behaviour - not necessarily a 2-way ride (a so called closed peak-time ‘loop’), can be only in one directon (due to possible scarcity/abundance of bikes at the start/end dock)

 Contribution 1 - a new technique for deriving customers’ workplace areas and labelling commuting journeys, based on a spatial analysis of travel behaviours.